jedi4ever/nodejs-ops/README.md

 I like <https://github.com/flatiron/winston/>

 - Has the logger.log, logger.info, logger.debug etc.
+- Can log metadata, or json objects
-- Can separate multiple ``tags`` : <https://github.com/jedi4ever/socialapp/blob/master/lib/utils/logger.js>
+- Can use multiple ``tags`` : <https://github.com/jedi4ever/socialapp/blob/master/lib/utils/logger.js>
 - Create as a singleton, require and reuse in other modules (module cache will reuse same object)

   var logger = function (options) {